 Wellerlehm provides shelter for particularly protected wild bee species.

-Figure: Shortly after completion of a test wall in Nebelin, it has already been colonised by wild bees.
+Figure: Test wall in Nebelin, it has already been colonised by wild bees some weeks after its realisation.
 Photo Dr Dieter Günnewig, July 2020.